Tejas-Khurd-dev/css-dev-portfolio/README.md

-# CSS Practice & Projects

-This repository contains my CSS practice exercises and a clone of the Myntra website.
-These projects were completed as part of my web development learning journey to improve my HTML and CSS skills, including responsive design, layout management, and styling.

-## Repository Structure

-### Main Branch
-The `main` branch contains my CSS practice exercises, organized by difficulty levels:

-Each level includes various html files and supporting files showcasing different CSS concepts and techniques.

-### gh-pages Branch
-The `gh-pages` branch hosts a responsive **Myntra clone** project:
+# Myntra Clone Project

-This project focuses on creating a responsive header, navigation, and layout similar to the Myntra website using HTML and CSS.
+This project is a **responsive clone of the Myntra website** built using HTML and CSS.
+It demonstrates layout structuring, styling, and responsive design using media queries.

 ## Features

-- Practiced core CSS concepts including:
-  - Box model, flexbox, and grid
-  - color styling
-  - Media queries for responsiveness
-  - Transitions and hover effects
-- Built a responsive Myntra clone with:
-  - Header and navigation bar
+- Responsive header and navigation bar
-  - Product display sections
+- Product display sections similar to Myntra
-  - Responsive design for different screen sizes

-## Demo

-You can view the live Myntra clone [here](https://tejas-khurd-dev.github.io/css-dev-portfolio/).
+- Mobile-friendly design using CSS media queries

 ## Technologies Used